How to Clean up Your Name and Improve Your Personal Online Reputation

 - Work on improving yourself.

-Address All Negative Content To Clean Up Your Name Online
+Address Everything Negative To Clean Up Your Name Online

-The first thing you need to do if you want to clean up your name on Google is to make a record of everything negative or private that you want to remove from the internet.
+The first thing you need to do if you want to clean up your name on Google is gathering everything negative.
 Some people have one negative comment for every 10 positive ones, while other people have one positive comment for every negative one.

 Whichever situation you're in, you need to take the time to address those negative comments that people have taken their time to leave.
 You may have a lot of them to run through, but you should take your time with this step.